-Photography by Kathleen Charles.
+Photography by Awa Banmana.

 A storyteller of Afro-Guyanese ancestry, Faith Paré writes poetry, performance, and criticism.